observeinc/terraform-aws-kinesis-firehose/README.md

 }
 ```

-This module will create a Kinesis Firehose delivery stream, as well as a role
-and any required policies.
-An S3 bucket must be provided as a backup in case of
-failed HTTP delivery.

 ## Configuring Kinesis Data Stream as a source

-Optionally, you can specify a Kinesis Data Stream as a source to the Kinesis Firehose delivery stream.
+Tou can specify a Kinesis Data Stream to act as a source to the Kinesis Firehose delivery stream.
 Only one data stream can be specified, and configuring this option disables all other inputs to your Kinesis Firehose.

 ```hcl
 resource "aws_kinesis_stream" "example" {